Investments

 ■ Event Driven, whose approach is to take positions in companies affected by events such as restructurings, mergers, spin-offs, and bankruptcies

-"NOT EVERY MULTI- AND SINGLE FAMILY OFFICE HAS SPECIALISED
+"NOT EVERY MULTI- AND SINGLE FAMILY

-HEDGE FUND KNOW-HOW"
+HEDGE FUND

 Not many multi family offices specialise in hedge fund investment.
 There are also very few hedge fund investment specialists among private banks.
 As early as the beginning of the 1970s, the above average return hedge funds could offer sophisticated investors.
 Nowadays many are specialised in hedge funds and alternative investments.